With these improved Studio camera features it is easier than ever for an event admin to manage presenters and troubleshoot issues.

 Click here to learn how you can turn this feature off and only show a video box if a camera is on.
+You can also have this same behavior for guest presenters using individual presenter permissions.

 Under Name Tags, you’ll see blue lines next to a presenter’s name when they are on-stage and speaking.